Disc Golf – The Family Sport

 Rules: You are definitely not alone if you don’t know the rules for disc golf, and that’s what we’re here for.
 Just like what we affectionately call “ball golf,” disc golf is played by throwing a disc from a tee into a basket, and the person with the fewest number of strokes wins!
 Easy, right?
 That’s all you need to know to head to the course!

 Everyone: And we mean everyone.
 Just like we mentioned before, kids learning a new sport or coordination will love this sport, but that’s not everyone.
 Disc golf has been designed to effectively accommodate everyone, including the blind, deaf, and handicapped.
-If your child has a disability, don’t be afraid to check out your nearest disc golf site or park to see what they offer!
+If your child has a disability, don’t be afraid to check out a disc golf course or park near you to see what the sport offers!
 Usually, something as simple as flat surfaces or whistles make a world of difference.

 Free: So what if economists think that there is no such thing as a free lunch?
 The energy you expend on the disc golf field is energy best spent.
 Seriously.
 And the courses near you?
 They are most likely free.
 Because a disc golf course is so easy to maintain, it’s easy for a city to incorporate courses into parks, which are accessible to anyone and everyone.
 Even pay-to-play disc golf courses at resorts and golf clubs will only set you back $5-10 to have a throw.